zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

 ###API and Browser

 Again, Zetta has generated an API response for all the devices we want to use.
-Here is a sample heartbeat sensor API response.
+Here is a sample sine wave generator API response.

 ```json
 {